 Carry Your Own Water

 You will want to avoid drinking from streams, rivers, or ponds unless you have a water purification system handy.
 Even if they look clean, as they can contain bacteria that makes the water unsafe for drinking or even cooking.
 If you get sick, you can become dehydrated even faster than if you had not drank the contaminated water in the first place.
-Therefore, it is important to carry plenty of safe drinking water with you to keep hydrated all through the day.
+Therefore, it is important to carry plenty of safe drinking water or a water treatment system with you to keep hydrated all through the day.

 Take Advantage of Opportunities to Refill

 It is important to become familiar with hydration spots prior to starting your hike, if the trail offers them at all.
 Make sure to refill any empty bottles that you have wherever you find fresh water.
 Don’t be worried about the weight of carrying the water, as you will be using it at regular intervals and it provides you with energy.

 While hiking people occasionally get sick due to dehydration.
 It may surprise you that even in tropical areas hiking that have an abundance of water, people can still become dehydrated.
 With Zion being a dry, desert landscape, it is even more important to take hydration seriously.